Frequently asked questions

 Q: How do I store and care for my pearls?

-Store pearls in a soft velvet or satin bag or pouch to avoid them from touching other jewelry, which may scratch them.
-Pearls should never be wrapped in cotton or wool because the heat generated would add to the risk of drying and cracking.
+- Do store pearls in a soft velvet or satin bag/pouch to prevent them from touching other potentially abrasive jewelry.
+Pearls should never be wrapped in cotton or wool, because the heat generated would add to the risk of drying and cracking.

-Do not clean pearls with commercial jewelry cleaners, ultrasonic cleaners, steam cleaners, detergents, bleaches, powdered cleaners or baking soda.
-Do not use toothbrushes, scouring pads or abrasive materials to clean pearls.
+- Don't clean pearls with commercial jewelry cleaners, ultrasonic cleaners, steam cleaners, detergents, bleaches, powdered cleaners, toothpaste, or baking soda.
+Do not use toothbrushes, scouring pads, or any other abrasive material to clean pearls.